-While Sex and the City’s Carrie and friends had established careers that could afford a luxe lifestyle, for the younger generation, a shared flat in Brooklyn is more in keeping with the reality of living in New York City.
-This two bedroom furnished apartment in Greenpoint has to be the coolest place for a couple of friends to share and is located virtually around the corner from Hannah’s India Street apartment in the show!
+While Sex and the City’s Carrie and friends had established careers that could afford them a luxe lifestyle, for the younger generation, a shared flat in Brooklyn is more in keeping with the reality of living in New York City.
+This two-bedroom furnished apartment in Greenpoint has to be the coolest place for a couple of friends to share, and is located practically around the corner from Hannah’s India Street apartment in the show!

-This loft-style furnished apartment features floor to ceiling windows with natural light to showcase all the great artwork.
+This loft-style furnished apartment features floor-to-ceiling windows with natural light to showcase all the great artwork.
 The open kitchen with stainless steel appliances is perfect for entertaining friends at your hip new NYC pad.
-The split level loft space allows for separation of the bedroom area and office space, great for finishing up some work at home.
-The second bedroom has a trundle bed for convertible sleeping arrangements and closet space, plus a wall unit for added storage.
-The sleek modern bathroom with glass enclosed tub/shower and convenient laundry washer/dryer in the apartment will also be a favorite of millennials.
-And for all the Girls fans out there, the famous Cafe Grumpy from the series is your real life neighborhood coffee stop, then you can venture out and try some of the other great coffee spots from our top 10 list.
+The split-level loft space allows for separation of the bedroom area from the home office, great for finishing up some work at home.
+The second bedroom has a trundle bed for convertible sleeping arrangements, closet space, and a wall unit for added storage.
+The sleek modern bathroom with glass-enclosed tub/shower and convenient laundry washer/dryer in the apartment will also be a favorite of millennials.
+And for all the Girls fans out there, the famous Cafe Grumpy from the series will be your real-life neighborhood coffee stop.
+Afterwards, venture out and try some of the other great coffee spots from our top 10 list.

 4. Ghostbusters – (The Ghostbusters firehouse: North Moore Street, New York)

-This alcove studio in Tribeca located in a duplex loft is perfect for the artsy cinema buff.
-Filled with art, sculpture and quirky accents, it’s a little piece of the NYC art scene.
-Catch up on your movie watching on the comfy sleigh bed/couch in the living room with flat screen TV and sound system worthy of any movie theater.
-While the mod kitchen with electric stovetop and dining area is perfect for cooking up some movie snacks to share with friends.
-The loft bedroom allows for separation and privacy from the living area.
-Many famous actors live in these classic Tribeca area lofts famous for their architecture and depicted in films like Ghost featuring Patrick Swayze and Demi Moore and the Richard Gere/Diane Lane film Unfaithful.
+This alcove studio in Tribeca is located in a duplex loftperfect for the artsy cinema buff.
+Filled with art, sculpture, and quirky accents, it’s a little piece of the NYC art scene.
+Catch up on your movie watching on the comfy sleigh bed/couch in the living room, which also has a flat-screen TV and sound system worthy of any movie theater.
+The mod kitchen with electric stovetop and dining area is perfect for cooking up some movie snacks to share with friends.
+The loft bedroom allows for privacy and separation from the living area.
+Many famous actors live in these classic Tribeca area lofts, famous for their architecture and depicted in films like Ghost (starring Patrick Swayze and Demi Moore) and the Richard Gere/Diane Lane film Unfaithful.

 5. Birdman: St James Theatre – West 43rd Street, New York

-Why not live your Broadway dream and rent a room in this duplex apartment share in the Clinton/Hell’s Kitchen section of Midtown West right near all the Broadway action?
+Why not live your Broadway dream and rent a room in this duplex apartment share in the Clinton/Hell’s Kitchen section of Midtown West, right near all the Broadway action?
 With a private room and bathroom on the top floor of a duplex apartment with its own separate entrance, it will feel like you have the place to yourself!
-Decorated with paintings of NYC to immerse you in your surroundings, the bedroom features hardwood floors, a queen size bed and a TV to catch all the latest movie flicks.
-The mini fridge in the room lets you keep snacks on hand while the full shared kitchen downstairs has dishwasher, microwave, full size refrigerator and stove/oven.
+Decorated with paintings of NYC to immerse you in your surroundings, the bedroom features hardwood floors, a queen-size bed, and a TV to catch all the latest flicks.
+The mini fridge in the room lets you keep snacks on hand, while the full shared kitchen downstairs has a dishwasher, a microwave, a full-size refrigerator, and a stove/oven.
 The high-rise elevator building has the convenience of laundry facilities right in the building.

 6. Manhattan – Riverview Terrace, Sutton Square, 59th Street, Empire Diner, Tenth Avenue and Chelsea, New York

 Bronx-born director Woody Allen’s film Manhattan has been described as a love letter to New York.
-Allen portrays his characters as New Yorkers doing the day to day things typical New Yorkers do: sitting in the park, ordering take-out, catching an artsy movie, taking cab rides and visiting museums.
-His films always include iconic NYC landmarks, as in the scene where they talk until sunrise with the Queensboro Bridge in the backdrop and famous eateries New Yorkers know and love like the Empire Diner in Chelsea.
+Allen portrays his characters as New Yorkers doing the day-to-day things typical New Yorkers do: sitting in the park, ordering take-out, catching an artsy movie, taking cab rides, and visiting museums.
+His films always include iconic NYC landmarks, such as in the scene where the characters talk until sunrise with the Queensboro Bridge in the backdrop.
+The film also features famous eateries New Yorkers know and love like the Empire Diner in Chelsea.

-This two bedroom apartment share in Chelsea is situated in a classic pre-war walk up full of New York character, from its exposed brick wall in the living room to its unbelievable view of the Empire State Building!
-Have a movie night in the living room with a flat screen TV and plenty of seating.
-The black and white checkered floor tiles in the kitchen and bathroom are reminiscent of old New York, while the bedroom is peaceful with a queen bed and view over the back garden area (hard to find in NYC!).
-While New York is full of great take out food options, NYC apartment kitchens are notoriously small so you may want to take advantage of the fully equipped kitchen and prepare some meals right at home.
+This two-bedroom apartment share in Chelsea is situated in a classic pre-war walk-up full of New York character, from its exposed brick wall in the living room to its unbelievable view of the Empire State Building!
+Have a movie night in the living room with a flat-screen TV and plenty of seating.
+The black-and-white checkered floor tiles in the kitchen and bathroom are reminiscent of old New York, while the bedroom is peaceful with a queen bed and view over the back garden area (hard to find in NYC!).
+While New York is full of great takeout food, NYC apartment kitchens are notoriously small, so you may want to take advantage of the fully-equipped kitchen and prepare some meals right at home.

-From Chelsea Market to the High Line and the Hudson River, Chelsea is filled with quintessential NYC spots, many of which you’ll probably recognize from the movies.
-And keep an eye out for Woody Allen himself, who is often spotted out and about in the streets of New York or strolling through Central Park.
+From Chelsea Market, to the High Line, to the Hudson River, Chelsea is filled with quintessential NYC spots, many of which you’ll probably recognize from the movies.
+Keep an eye out for famous directors and actors too, who are often spotted out and about in the streets of New York or strolling through Central Park.

-Movie and film buffs will agree – New York City is the place to be!
-Pick your favorite film location and then check our website to find the perfect furnished apartment to stay in.
+Movie and film buffs will agree: New York City is the place to be!
+Pick your favorite film location and then check our website to find the perfect furnished apartment for your stay.